 Guided Wildlife Tours

 The Lake District has many wildlife walks and activities on offer.
 Cumbria Wildlife Trust holds some events at its headquarters at Plumgarths, north of Kendal, while others are conducted out and about on its reserves.
-The Trust’s website has full details of its autumn programme.

 For those in search of a seaside wildlife experience, visit the remote Cumbria Wildlife Trust reserve at South Walney, near Barrow in Furness.
 Grey seals haul ashore to pup in the autumn months, and multitudes of waders come in on a filling tide, creating avian spectacles.
 01539 816300